6 Ways To Keep Your Hydroponic Nutrient Solution Cool

 The temperature of your hydroponic nutrient solution is not something that should be overlooked.
 A hydroponic nutrient solution that is too hot does not hold the oxygen need for the plant’s root system.
-An unhealthy root system mixed with high temperatures makes for an inviting environment for disease and pathogens.
+An unhealthy root system mixed with high temperatures makes for an inviting environment for disease and pathogens like root rot.
 To combat the heat, you will need to have a plan in place to cool the nutrient solution in your reservoir.

 The hydroponic nutrient solution should be kept between about 65 degrees and 75 degrees.
 So what are some ways to cool your hydroponic nutrient reservoir?